edrob999/Lock-Unlock-Sheet/README.md

 |  4 | **Update WebApp Url.** In Apps Script editor, navigate to the SheetCode.gs file.<br>Update the first line that reads `var LIVE_URL = "TODO"` to use your WebApp Url.<br>The line should look something like: `var LIVE_URL = "https://script.google.com/macros/s/####/exec"` |
 |  5 | **Save Your Work.** In Apps Script editor, save the project.
 You're finished, we're ready to go!|

+The full Google Apps Script source code is also included in this repo.

 Test the Look-Unlock-Sheet Sample
 ---------------------------------